| Home |

 Recommended Reading

-If so, check out these survival tips from David Carkeet.
+If so, check out these humorous survival tips from David Carkeet.

 We highly recommend both of these books, but good luck finding them, they are difficult to come by: